 When the Mr. started getting a scratchy throat at the beginning of the week, I decided to make a huge pot of this soup for dinner.

-We had tons of leftovers, and thank God we did, because for the rest of the week we lived on those leftovers.
+We had tons of leftovers, and thank God we did, because for the rest of the week we lived on the leftover Mushroom Tortellini Soup.

 I think I ate this soup three days in a row–and sometimes more than once in a day.